-Check out the links to the right for becoming an Assistant Instructor.
+Check out the links to the right for becoming an Instructor.
 If you are looking to further your experience, the OUTDOOR EDUCATOR COURSE is a great way to gain experience in both technical, interpersonal and leadership skills.
 The course begins in September and goes through the fall.

 Instructing Wilderness Courses